IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/examples/how-to-create-a-new-media-user-interface.md

 ### Example panel

-The example's panel class, based on [BaseMediaTaskPanel](com.tomtom.ivi.api.common.mediasources.BaseMediaTaskPanel), enables browsing through both the stations recognized by the radio, and the raw frequencies offered by each radio band.
+The example's panel class, based on [MediaTaskPanel](com.tomtom.ivi.api.common.mediasources.MediaTaskPanel), enables browsing through both the stations recognized by the radio, and the raw frequencies offered by each radio band.